sona05022000/-freshersbatch-oct16/README.md

 ## Sections

 ### 1. Login Page
          It consists of Username and Password which the existing consumer or admin can use to login into the main Dashboard of this application.
          Also new consumers and admins can make their new account by clicking the new user button.

 ### 2. Menu
          4 Couumns:-
               1. New Customer:- Admin can create and add the account of a new consumer by filling the necessary details.
-              2. Customer Details:-it shows the customer details having Customer name,Meter number,Address,City,State,Email and Phone number.
+              2. Customer Details:-it shows the customer details having Customer name,Meter number,Address,City,State,Email and
+                 Phone number.
-              3. Deposit Details:-Here we can see and search the deposit details by selecting the meter number and month which includes meter number,month                                        units, total bill and Status.
+              3. Deposit Details:-Here we can see and search the deposit details by selecting the meter number and month which includes meter number,month,units, total bill and Status.
               4. Calculate Bill:-Here the Admin can fill the number of units consumed by a particular consumer.

  ### 2. Utility